Azure-Samples/ai-hub-gateway-solution-accelerator/README.md

 ### 🚧 **Coming Soon**

 - AI Evaluation pipeline at the gateway level
+- Add support for A2A and agents publishing
 - Defender enablement

 ### 🔮 **Future Vision**

-- Autonomous agent governance and orchestration through DevOps
+- Autonomous agent governance and orchestration through DevOps end-to-end approach

 ---